modcavestory/modcavestory.github.io/docs/api/game.md

 | 2     | Title screen.     |
 | 3     | Action.           |

+## ModCS.Game.IsNew()

+Returns true if the 'New' option in the title screen was selected.
+Returns false otherwise.

 ## ModCS.Game.Init()

 This function is called whenever a game mode is started.